If you have driven much at all in any urban or suburban area, I’m guessing that you have experienced something like the following:

 Why does this happen?
 Why does this feel like a no-win situation?
 Why do we feel such tremendous pressure to get through the intersection as quickly as possible?

 Aside from general answers to the question involving the human condition, we need to consider the specific situation.
 When driving you enter into an unspoken covenant with other drivers that share your immediate space.
 When on the road other drivers–and not the rest of mankind–become your primary obligation One part of this covenant involves being alert at intersections.
 We all want to get to our destination.
 Don’t be on your phone and miss the light change.
 Be ready to go.
 This isn’t about selfishness but courtesy to others.
-Your primary obligation to other drivers overrides secondary obligations, even those of greater moral weight.
-When you are behind the wheel, your fellow drivers get preference over the poor of the third world.
+Your primary and immediate obligation to other drivers overrides secondary obligations, even those of greater moral weight.
+When you are behind the wheel, your fellow drivers, for example, get preference over the poor of the third world.

 Reading Christopher Browning’s Ordinary Men brought this everyday situation into starker light.
 Browning focuses not on Nazi ideology, nor the ideologically committed SS thugs.
 Rather, he focuses on one particular reserve police battalion and the evolution of most of them into mass murderers.
 We would like to believe that Nazi’s committed mass murder because they had a previous commitment to racial genocide.
 The war simply gave them the opportunity to enact their beliefs.
 This would be safer for us because we do not have a belief that we should mass murder in a racially motivated way.
 Thus, we would not slaughter Jews.
 But Browning points out that, while beliefs played a role, what seemed more decisive was the particular situation the men faced.
 Their actions transformed them over time into mass murderers, not their beliefs.
 Indeed for many, their actions transformed their beliefs, and not vice-versa.